wanitchasri/petsecretary/README.md

 PetSecretary: Web application designed to help veterinary hospitals manage their information and service operations.

 Project Contributor: Sutisan Nilrattanakul <br />
 Remark: This project was implemented for educational purpose as a part of Database Systems course at VMS ABAC.
-Due to limited development time frame, the project has not been completed.
+Due to limited development time frame, the project scope had been partially delivered.

 Functional Scope
 1) Staff